kishorekumar007/GIFit/README.md

 ![alt text](preview.gif)

 ## End Note
-Try this app and share your Feedback
+Try it out and share your Feedback